sophia-collaborations/git-promulga/README.md

     git-promulga -md main

+Now, the "main.dat" file is really just a collection of directive lines that are gone through from beginning to end - each of them either executed or ignored.

 ## Further Documentation
 Documentation is not complete - but it is far enough along that by reading the manual page, you should be able to learn enough to do